Clinton-Davis/peninsula-ballet/README.md

 I used [Visual Studio Code](https://code.visualstudio.com/) to make the site which has an extention called "Live Server by ritwickdey.liveserver", this enabled me open an instance of Chrome to see live updates on what changes I have made.
 When I make a change to a design element, I then a look in the Developer tool that is provided to see how it works on different screen sizes and resolutions.

-I used GitHub web hosting service called Gitpages to host an instance of the page, I then went through all the pages and links in the Nav Bar and footer to make sure they work, and make sure my `target="_blank"`- is working as planned.
+I used GitHub web hosting service called Gitpages to host an instance of the page, I then went through all the pages and links in the Nav Bar and footer to make sure they work, and make sure my `target="_blank rel="noopener noreferrer"`- is working as planned.

 I do this for every page, and I use the different browsers, Chrome, FireFox, Windows Edge, Safari.
 In each browser, I try to break the layout.
 In Chrome and FireFox, I make use of the preset they have for mobile/tablets.
 On the other browsers, I resize the window manually to see their response.